aglpy/Estrenos/README.rst

 This script is written to be combined with `WinInicioApp`_ and make it executable at the start of the system.

-It will soon be included the interface necessary to visualize the files generated.

 The application `TrailersReader.py`_ gives a graphical interface to manage the files generated.
 A double click on the film will open the link asociated to it, it is posible to set pending film in a file named "000-00-0.txt",